RDaveyLab/Syncytia-counter/README.md

 # Syncytia-counter
-Cell Profiler pipeliine to count syncytia in cell monolayers
+Cell Profiler pipeliine to count infected cells in the presence of syncytia.